GluuFederation/docs-ce-prod/docs/source/operation/logs.md

 ```

 Please restart the specific service after any change in log levels to allow the changes to take effect.
-Use the following command to restart Tomcat:

 !!!
 Note
     It is recommended to use oxTrust UI to change the logging levels.